onnx/onnx-tensorrt/README.md

 The TensorRT-ONNX executables and libraries are built with CMAKE.
 Note by default CMAKE will tell the CUDA compiler generate code for the latest SM version.
 If you are using a GPU with a lower SM version you can specify which SMs to build for by using the optional `-DGPU_ARCHS` flag.
 For example, if you have a GTX 1080, you can specify `-DGPU_ARCHS="61"` to generate CUDA code specifically for that card.

-See [here](https://developer.nvidia.com/cuda-gpus) for finding what maximum compute capability your specific GPU supports.
+See [here](https://developer.nvidia.com/cuda-gpus) for the compute capability matrix for your specific GPU.

     mkdir build
     cd build